 - There is no one appropriate available to help them.

-The person is also entitled to the support of an advocate to help them make use of advice and information or to make a complaint (see Complaints).
+The person is also entitled to the support of an advocate to help them make use of advice and information or to make a complaint (see Feedback About Adult Social Care).

-This right is substantially different to the right to an Independent Mental Capacity Advocate (IMCA) conferred by the Mental Capacity Act 2005 or an Independent Mental Health Advocate (IMHA) conferred by the Mental Health Act 1983 and should not be confused with either.
+This right is substantially different to the right to an Independent Mental Capacity Advocate (IMCA) conferred by the Mental Capacity Act 2005 or an Independent Mental Health Advocate (IMHA) conferred by the Mental Health Act 1983.

-The customer may feel they would benefit from the services of an independent advocate in other areas of their life, but the local authority is only required to fund one in the circumstances described above.
-Any agreement to fund further advocacy would depend on the individual’s particular circumstances and would be the exception rather than the rule.
+A person may feel they would benefit from the services of an independent advocate in other areas of their life, but the local authority is only required to fund one if the conditions in the Care Act are met.
+Any agreement to fund further advocacy would depend on the person’s particular circumstances and would be the exception rather than the rule.

 2. The Role of an Independent Advocate

-The role of the independent advocate is to support and represent the customer and to facilitate their involvement in the key processes and interactions with the local authority.
-The ultimate aim is for the customer’s wishes, feelings and needs to be at the heart of the assessment, care planning and review processes.
+The role of the independent advocate is to support and represent the adult and to facilitate their involvement in the key processes and interactions with the local authority.
+The ultimate aim is for the person’s wishes, feelings and needs to be at the heart of the assessment, care planning and review processes.

 3. When and for whom an Advocate must be Appointed

-The worker should use their professional skills to give all practicable support to the customer to enable him / her to participate in the assessment, support planning and review process before concluding that the customer is experiencing substantial difficulty.
+The worker should use their professional skills to give all practicable support to the person to enable them to participate in the assessment, support planning and review process before concluding that the person is experiencing substantial difficulty.

-A customer experiences substantial difficulty if s/he cannot carry out a task even with support, or if doing so causes significant distress, anxiety or pain.
-The Act defines four areas where substantial difficulty in engaging with the care and support process may be found:
+A person experiences substantial difficulty if they cannot carry out a task even with support, or if doing so causes significant distress, anxiety or pain.
+The Care Act defines four areas where substantial difficulty in engaging with the care and support process may be found:

 - Understanding relevant information;